All Episodes

 So they're not satisfied.

-I'm telling you, the bottom line is they wanted this indictment and these indictments that they hoped were multiple to lead to a trial on the lies that led us to the war.
+I'm telling you, bottom line is they wanted this indictment and these indictments that they hoped were multiple to lead to a trial on the lies that led us to the war.

-The press, the New York Times, the Washington Post, was writing stories about the weapons of mass destruction that Saddam Hussein had.
+The press, the New York Times, The Washington Post, was writing stories about the weapons of mass destruction that Saddam Hussein had.

-Now, if there was lying going on by the Bush administration, then the press was lying in ninety-eight and Clinton was lying in ninety-eight.
+Now, if there was lying going on by the Bush administration, then the press was lying in 98 and Clinton was lying in 98, which we have thoroughly documented on this program.

-Uh Wolf Blitzer interviewed Ambassador Joe Wilson, and this guy is a doozy.
+Wolf Blitzer interviewed Ambassador Joe Wilson, and this guy is a doozy.

 The elevator doesn't go to the top floor.